Why should you be prepared?

 Planning: At New Haven, we understand that planning for natural disasters involves thoughtful year-round planning in order to be prepared to respond and support residents during a disaster.
 New Haven’s primary goal during any natural disaster is to ensure ongoing safety of our residents while striving to maintain a high quality of care and services.
 New Haven has a multiple-day supply of prescription medications, medical supplies, food and drinking water to ensure continuity of care and residents can continue with little or no interruption.

 Communication: We understand during a natural disaster nothing could be worse than losing communication with a loved one.
-New Haven Assisted Living and Memory Care uses an automated message service to keep families updated on any information that may affect their loved one.
+New Haven Assisted Living and Dementia Care uses an automated message service to keep families updated on any information that may affect their loved one.
 Our messaging service provides families a peace of mind by keeping them informed of important information and developments during a natural disaster.

 What are some ways you can prepare at home?